 Cons of Public School:

-- “Teach to Test” where most learning is for standardized testing.
+- “Teach to Test” where most learning is for standardized testing is a huge downfall of the current public education system.

-- A large portion of your child’s day is influenced by others.
+- A large portion of your child’s day is influenced by others and public school peers peer pressure.

-- Travel outside of school breaks is hard.
+- Traveling outside of a school break is hard.

 - Kids don’t interact with other kids of different ages (spend time mostly with their age group).

-- Regular negative peer influences and bullying and current questions with lack of safety in school system.
+- Regular negative peer influences and bullying and current questions with lack of safety in school system are huge concerns for parents.

 Is Public School or Homeschool Better?